zmnpl/twad/README.md

 ### More on DOOMWADDIR

-Your DOOM engine needs to know about the base folder of your mods and IWADs to work properly.
+Your DOOM engine needs to know about the base folder of your mods and IWADs to work properly, since ***twad*** uses relative paths.
 Twad's default method for this is to set the ***DOOMWADDIR*** environment variable when starting a game.
 This is only set for the current game session.
 (Should you already have set DOOMWADDIR, twad will shadow it with whatever is set in its configuration)

 An alternative/additional method is to add paths to the respective source ports config.
 For *zdoom* ports it could look like this:
 ```bash